 The working principle of the thermocouple mainly depends on these three effects: See back, Peltier and Thompson.

 See beck effect states that when two dissimilar metals are joined together at two junctions and when any of one metal is heated up, electrons start flowing from hot metal to cold metal.

 The Peltier effect is opposite to the see beck effect and stats that when we provide potential difference among any two dissimilar metal can force the temperature difference between them.

-The Thomson effect states that when two dissimilar metals are joined together then there must be the potential difference exist within the circuit due to temperature gradient along the entire length of the conductor.
+The Thomson effect states that when two dissimilar metals are joined together then there must be a potential difference exist within the circuit due to the temperature gradient along the entire length of the conductor.